Temirlan222/WEB/DATA_SOURCES.md

 | Grocery/мыло.jpg | Soap, shampoo and household cleaning shelves | delivery.html, copy in images/ |
 | Grocery/non-food.jpg | Toys, socks and miscellaneous goods | Teammate page only |

-AI inspected and copied these existing image files.
-It did not generate, retouch or crop them.
-Three distinct photographs are now displayed across delivery and contacts.
-Copies are not counted as additional photographs.
-The photographer and capture dates have not been verified; the student must supply that evidence.

-## AI contribution

-The HTML, prose, comments and these notes were prepared with AI assistance, recorded in `AI_LOG.md`.
-No personal visit, interview or independent authorship is claimed.